jimratliff/GenoMac-system/README.md

 However, because GenoMac-system relies on GenoMac-shared as a submodule, after any substantive change to GenoMac-shared, GenoMac-system must be updated to point to the newest commit of GenoMac-shared.
 This can be accomplished with `make dev-update-repo-and-submodule`.

+## TODOs
+- Apps that require Accessibility settings
+  - USER_CONFIGURER should be interactively walked through the required accessibility/privacy settings
+    - This is superior than requires other users to do it, because—AFAICT—it needs to be done only once
+  - Alan.app
+    - Accessibility Permission Required
+      - Alan needs Accessibility permission to highlight the focused window.
+Please open System Settings → Privacy & Security → Accessibility and enable “Alan”.
+Then relaunch Alan.

 ## Quick-reference cheat sheet for occasional maintenance